 Understanding why 500 Internal Server Error occurs in WordPress after the migration

-Most of us simply copy-paste the whole …/public folder content either through FTP or Tar it, download to the new server using the Shell and untar it, restore the MySQL database from the old to the new, change the name-server (s) and done.
+Most of us simply copy-paste the whole …/public folder content either through FTP or Tar it, download to the new server using the Shell and untar it, restore the MySQL database from the old to the new, change the name-server (s) and do.
 Three steps, for a good host like Rackspace, everything takes hardly a day.
-Then why the hell this 500 Internal Server Error occurs suddenly ?
+Then why do we face this 500 Internal Server Error?

 500 Internal Server Error can happen in the following cases :